peteklein23/hello-world/README.md

 # WordPress Post Collection

+_Note, this project is currently in development and syntax will change._

 Post Collections greatly reduces the number of queries made when grabbing featured images, meta data and taxonomies across multiple posts.

-_Note, this project is currently in development and will change._

 ## Why?

 WordPress is not efficient at querying taxonomies, metadata and featured images across multiple posts.
 For example, if you have 20 posts and need to get a featured image, taxonomy term and single piece of metadata, fetching each of those in the loop would result in 60 extra queries.

 By batching those together in a Post Collection, those 60 queries be reduced to only 3 queries, and you get all the same data.
+It injects the objects that store that data into the Post object itself for easy and intuitive access

 ## Installation